Posted in Blog, Create, Grow, Lead by Jo North

 How to Redefine your Business Goals

-So I wanted to provide you with some inspiration and an activity that will help you to redefine and progress your business goals.
+I wanted to offer you some inspiration and an activity that will help you redefine and progress your business goals.

-This blog is a super mini taste of my Idea Time programme, now available on Kindle.
-Idea Time has directly supported a range of business people from all kinds of industries, businesses and backgrounds throughout the year to accomplish their goals.
-These included:
+This blog is a snapshot of my Idea Time programme, available here on Kindle.
+Idea Time has directly supported a range of business people from all kinds of industries, businesses, and backgrounds throughout the year to accomplish their goals.
+These have included:

-• Delivery of challenging projects on time, on budget and to standard, and satisfying the diverse needs and agendas of a varied stakeholder group.
+- Delivery of challenging projects on time, on budget, and to standard, satisfying the diverse needs and agendas of a varied stakeholder group.

-Now it’s time to get started on thinking about and redefining your business goals, especially in the context of the Covid-19 crisis and thinking about what you would really like to focus on over the next 12 weeks.
+It’s time to start thinking about and redefining your business goals, particularly in the context of these changing global circumstances, including the rise of AI.
+Consider what you would genuinely like to focus on over the next 12 weeks.

-Give this a go – I’d love to hear how you get on!
+Give this a try – I’d love to hear how you get on!

 Idea Time